 Thermophysical properties of fluids that are entered into this database must conform to the following criteria:

-This site provide thermophysical properties data computed using molecular simulation techniques and compiled by NIST under the Standards Reference Data Program.
+This site provides thermophysical properties data computed using molecular simulation techniques and compiled by NIST under the Standards Reference Data Program.

 The National Institute of Standards and Technology (NIST) uses its best efforts to deliver a high quality database of molecular simulation data and to verify that the data contained therein have been selected on the basis of sound scientific judgment.
 However, NIST makes no warranties to that effect, and NIST shall not be liable for any damage that may result from errors or omissions in the Database.